evalina-codes-sometimes/Solar-System-Sim/beta.testing.md

-# Individual skilled in Computer Science
+# Individual familiar with Computer Science
 - Fix moons and rings
 - Include some instructions for controls
 - Add a way of ooming in on a body
 - Clean display code
 - "It's neat"

-# Individual not skilled in Computer Science
+# Individual not familiar with Computer Science
 - Make orbit lines a bit rounder
 - "Earth is so small"
 - "Looks like a passing grade"